1894 (23rd June)

 1901 (22nd January)

 Queen Victoria died.
-She was succeeded by Edward’s grandfather, Bertie who became King Edward VII
+She was succeeded by her son Bertie, who became King Edward VII

 .
 Edward was now second in line to the throne after his father.